ErniW/Arduino-distance-sensors-comparison/README.md

 ### Notes:
 - *URM07 has built-in temperature sensor.*
 - *URM07 communicates via Serial.*
-- *Detecting angle is 60 degrees, it's important if you intentionally want to detect surrounding things so the sensor is not suitable for narrow spaces.*
+- *Detecting angle is 60 degrees, it's important if you intentionally want to detect surrounding things so the sensor is not suitable for narrow spaces.
+However, it looks like it's better than URM37.*
 - *You can have many of sensors on single bus by changing their addresses.*

 ## DFRobot Gravity URM09